 Other times, you’ll prefer to use a shallow depth of field to direct viewers’ attention to a specific place, for example, to separate a subject from a busy background.
 It’s the typical case of portrait photography, but it also comes very handy in landscape, street, product, event and close-up photography.

-Have a look at the following picture, we use shallow depth of field to lure the viewer's attention to the model, who is wearing our Supermoon Tour t-shirt.
-We used this photo in a blog post when our t-shirt shop went live.
+Have a look at the following picture, we use shallow depth of field to lure the viewer's attention to the model.
+We used this photo when our t-shirt shop went live.

 In the calculator, just introduce your camera type (sensor size), aperture, focus distance, focal length (the real one! not the equivalent in 35mm) and teleconverter to calculate the depth of field:

 - Hyperfocal distance: The closest distance at which a lens can be focused while keeping objects at infinity acceptably sharp.
 When the lens is focused at this distance, all objects at distances from half of the hyperfocal distance out to infinity will be acceptably sharp.